bookofproofs/bookofproofs.github.io/_sources/history/18th-century/neumann-franz.md

 6. Along with his student Jacob Moser, proved what is now known as the Moser–Neumann theorem, which links the solutions to a certain type of differential equation with a function related to number theory.
 7. Discovered a modified version of the triangle inequality, an important result in geometry.

 Born 11 September 1798, Joachimsthal, Germany (now Jachymov, Czech Republic).
-Died 23 May1895, Königsberg, Germany (now Kaliningrad, Russia).
+Died 23 May 1895, Königsberg, Germany (now Kaliningrad, Russia).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Neumann_Franz/)